From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Lafleur 2004 95p

-Tasted three times - last time in April 2007 when in the bottle.
+Tasted three times - last time in April 2007 when it was in the bottle.
 Consistent notes.
 60% Merlot + 40% Cabernet Franc.
 Dense dark red.
 Beautiful and sensual aromas of black fruit, intense, silky tannins, potent, long, and sophisticated.
 Exceptional wine.

 Lafleur 2003 93p